PeacePeters/Predictive-Analytics-for-Business/README.md

 The nanodegree is broken into 5 main courses:

-## Problem Solving with Advanced Analytics
-This course covers topics like analytical framework, simple Linear Regression and Multiple Linear Regression.
+1. <b>Problem Solving with Advanced Analytics</b>: covers topics like analytical framework, simple Linear Regression and Multiple Linear Regression.

-## Data Wrangling
-The Data Wrangling course is all about working with different data types, dirty data, and outliers.
+2. <b>Data Wrangling</b>: this course is all about working with different data types, dirty data, and outliers.
 It also involves reformatting data and joining data from different sources together.